 How to use the ping command to check network connectivity on Ubuntu?

 Member

-by lia , in category: Networking & Wireless , a year ago
+by lia , in category: Networking & Wireless , 2 years ago

+How to use the ping command to check network connectivity on Ubuntu?